journey-ad/star-list/README.md

 ## TypeScript

-*   [bytedance/UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop) - A GUI Agent application based on UI-TARS(Vision-Lanuage Model) that allows you to control your computer using natural language.
+*   [bytedance/UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop) - A GUI Agent application based on UI-TARS(Vision-Language Model) that allows you to control your computer using natural language.

 *   [ghuntley/claude-code-source-code-deobfuscation](https://github.com/ghuntley/claude-code-source-code-deobfuscation) - This is a cleanroom deobfuscation of the official Claude Code npm package.